MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-custom-functions-lg.md

 ## Add a custom function to adaptive expressions

-To use custom function in your bot you need to add them to adaptive expressions.
-This section shows how to add a custom function name `contoso.sqrt`, which returns the square root, to adaptive expressions.
+To use custom functions in your bot, you need to add them to adaptive expressions.
+This section shows how to add a custom function named `contoso.sqrt` to adaptive expressions.

 ### [C#](#tab/cs)